Waste and Recycling

 How to Enter

-To enter the competition, the entrant’s parent or legal guardian must submit a short video (< 1min) with the entrant’s name, age, class (including the teachers name), and school by Private Message to the City of Parramatta’s Facebook, Instagram or Twitter between 1 July 2020 and 25 Sept 2020.
+To enter the competition, the entrant’s parent or legal guardian or teacher must submit a short video (< 1min) with the entrant’s name, age, class (including the teachers name), and school by Private Message to the City of Parramatta’s Facebook, Instagram or Twitter between 1 July 2020 and 11 October.
 Winners will be notified in October 2020 and will be asked to resubmit their video entry for publication.

 Mob: 0428 027 233